-Nurses can serve their country as part of the U.S. military, providing healthcare to military members, their families, and people the military helps worldwide.
-The U.S. Army, Air Force, and Navy all actively recruit family nurse practitioners as well as NPs in other specialties.
-In all three services, nurses become officers by going through an officer training program.
+Nurses can serve their country as part of the U.S. military, providing healthcare to military members, their families and people the military helps worldwide.
+According to Health.mil (the official website of the Military Health System), nearly 30,000 nurses work in the military.
+The U.S. Army, Air Force and Navy all actively recruit as well as nurse practitioners (NPs) in other specialties.
+In all three services, nurses can become officers by going through an officer training program.

 Army Nurse Corps

-The Army Nurse Corps, which includes about 11,000 women and men, is one of the six corps of medical specialists making up the U.S. Army Medical Department.
+The Army Nurse Corps, which includes over 11,000 women and men (including those in the Federal Reserves or the National Guard), is one of the six corps of medical specialists making up the U.S. Army Medical Department.
 “Family nurse practitioners are a critical component in providing primary health care support for adults and children during humanitarian missions, other contingency operations and peacetime,” according to the U.S. Army recruiting website.

 Army Regulation (AR) 40-68 authorizes nurse practitioners to provide medical care in primary, acute and long-term healthcare settings.
 Although the regulation does not define the NP role in deployed settings, NPs have served in locations such as Iraq.